Skin tension

 -The X-Y motion

-• Try to move the nail horizontally and vertically.
+3• Try to move your nail horizontally and vertically.

-• See how far the skin will follow it.
+4• See how far the skin can follow it.

 Moving the skin to check its tension

-Analyze and compare the distances reached on both axes everywhere on your body.
+Analyze and compare the distances reached on both axes, all over your body.

-Of course, the farther away your nail can move from its departure point, the more elasticity the skin has kept and the less folded it is.
+Obviously, the further your fingernail can move from its departure point, the more elasticity the skin has kept, and the less it is folded.

 Skin tension theory